 Every certificate and licence is issued subject to the condition that, if the holder of the certificate or licence is convicted of an offence, the holder of that certificate or licence must, in writing, notify the Commission of the conviction within 7 days.

-[Regulation 13A inserted in Gazette 30 Jan 2004 p.
+[Regulation 13A inserted by Gazette 30 Jan 2004 p.
 402.]

 Division 2 — Continuing lotteries

-[Heading inserted in Gazette 23 Jun 2000 p.
+[Heading inserted by Gazette 23 Jun 2000 p.
 3206]

 14. Maximum number of tickets prescribed (Act s.
 104L(1))